cedbossneo/mowgli-docker/README.md

 git clone https://github.com/cedbossneo/mowgli-docker
 ```

-The script suppose that your mowgli device is on /dev/mowgli and your gps on /dev/gps
+The script suppose that your mowgli device is on `/dev/mowgli` and your gps on `/dev/gps`

-WARNING: You must have the same mower_config on both pi and remote computer
+⚠ WARNING: You must have the same `mower_config` on both pi and remote computer

-Edit the .env file to set your MOWER_IP to the ip of the mower AND the ROS_IP to the ip of the ros machine
+Edit the `.env` file to set your `MOWER_IP` to the ip of the mower AND the `ROS_IP` to the ip of the ros machine

 Finally: